mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 ## Migration timeline{#iterations}

 A migration is required to turn your existing journeys using **Messages** into journeys with inline authored actions.
-An automatic conversion of journeys will be performed for you.
-That said, we will need your help with a few steps.
+An automatic conversion of journeys is performed for you.
+That said, we need your help with a few steps.

-Migration will happen for each region at night-time, through several iterations.
+Migration occurs for each region at night-time, through several iterations.
 Here is the migration timeline:

 * July 25, 2022: GA - 1st iteration
 * August 1st, 2022: 2nd iteration